 The next day, a social worker at the hospital called the police because doctors had come to her with concerns about Dana’s injuries.
 “They’re saying that it looks like it may have been someone assaulting her,” the social worker told the police dispatcher.

 A homicide detective assigned to the case had botched at least one murder investigation in the recent past, and was rumored to drink on the job.
 He told Dana’s family that Huck was “totally innocent.”
 Home-surveillance video proved his innocence, the detective claimed.

-Dana’s autopsy report showed that she had died from head injuries that were so severe that they more likely would have been caused by a car crash rather than a “yoga fall.”
+Dana’s autopsy report showed that she died from head injuries so severe that they more likely would have been caused by a car crash rather than a “yoga fall.”
 Even so, the medical examiner ruled that Dana’s death was the result of a catastrophic yoga accident.
 Case closed.